GaneshK09-Git/basic_shopping_cart/README.md

 # basic_shopping_cart
-This is a basic shopping cart which adds the items and shows the total price.
+This is a basic shopping cart which adds the items and shows the total price of the purchase.